libvips/libvips/doc/uhdr.md

 since you supply the gainmap to the UltraHDR save, you can also be certain any user tone mapping is preserved.

-The disadvantage is the extra development work necessary, The second UltraHDR path in libvips avoids this problem.
+The disadvantage is the extra development work necessary.
+The second UltraHDR path in libvips avoids this problem.

 ## Full HDR processing